fingerskier/fingerskier.net/README.md

 # fingerskier.net

-Built from the angular-express-seed project, this is my home-page that I use to shamelessly plug things I can do.
-Not that it's super-awesome...just mildly awesome.
-It is also a show-case for AngularJS running against a Node.js server w/ stuff like Server-Sent-Events and web-sockets thrown in for good fun.
+This is my home-page; built from the angular-express-seed project.
+Just a mildly awesome showcase of things I can do and am interested in:

+- AngularJS SPA front-end
+- Node.js server
+- Server-Sent-Events
+- Web-sockets
+- Firebase
+- stuff and things